This post was last updated on September 28th, 2020 at 10:18 am

 If you didn’t give proper credit to the original creator, the creator could easily land you in the plagiarism category and take legal action against you for stealing.
 SO, always always always REMEMBER to give proper credit to the original source.

-One more important thing, I need some photos for my content and I’m not good with taking good-pretty-awesome photos, so can I just go to Google and get the good photo I see?
+One more important thing, I need some photos for my content and I’m not good at taking good-pretty-awesome photos, so can I just go to Google and get the good photo I see?
 NO. You can get legal trouble if you use it without proper permission.

 I like to get free stock photos and I know many bloggers do the same thing.
 Even though it’s free to use, I always make sure to give credit below the photo I use.